subham-agrawall/M5-forecasting-competition/README.md

 3. pipeline_l12: This is bottom up aggregation pipeline.
 Forecasting is done at level 12 and then aggregated for all levels.
 Any time series model, evluation metric or aggregation methodology implemented as components can be used for forecasting.
 4. pipeline_l1: This is top down aggregation pipeline.
 Forecasting is done at level 1 and then extrapolated for all levels.
 Same as the other pipeline, implemented components can be called here.

 This framework allows us to experiment with different features, models, evaluation metrics or aggregation approaches in a parametric manner.
+These components can also be leveraged in other forecasting solutions.